University of the Visual and Performing Arts: Colonial

 The origin of the University of the Visual and Performing Arts can be traced back to 1893, the era in which the Ceylon Technical College was established.
 Drawing and Design were among the first courses to be taught there.
 Approximately five decades later, on 1 October 1949, the Department of Arts and Aesthetics shifted its locality from Horton Place to Heywood College.
 The restructuring of the university system in Sri Lanka affiliated the institute with the University of Kelaniya in 1980.
 A Special Gazette Notice formally announced the creation of the University of the Visual and Performing Arts on 1 July 2005.
 Sarath Amunugama was assigned as First Vice Chancellor.

 The University of Visual and Performing Arts has a history spanning over 120 years.
 The origin of the University of the Visual and Performing Arts can be traced back to 1893, the era in which the Ceylon Technical College was established.
 Among the first courses to be taught at the college were Drawing and Painting.
-On 1 October 1949, the Department of Drawing and Painting moved from the Technical College at Maradana to the ‘Heywood’ building at Horton place and was subsequently renamed as the ‘School of Art’.
+On 1 October 1949, the Department of Drawing and Painting moved from the Technical College at Maradana to the 'Heywood' building at Horton place and was subsequently renamed as the 'School of Art'.
 A diploma in Fine Arts was awarded to students upon the completion of five years of study.
 Prominent painter and teacher J.D.A.
 Perera was the first Principal of this institution.

-On 2 July 1952, Music and Dance were included in to the curriculum and the institute became named the ‘Government College of Fine Arts’.
-On 1 October 1953, the Departments of Music and Dance were moved to 21, Albert Crescent in Colombo 7, while the Art and Sculpture courses continued to be conducted at the ‘Heywood’ Building.
+On 2 July 1952, Music and Dance were included into the curriculum and the institute became named the 'Government College of Fine Arts'.
+On 1 October 1953, the Departments of Music and Dance were moved to 21, Albert Crescent in Colombo 7, while the Art and Sculpture courses continued to be conducted at the 'Heywood' Building.
 Three years after this, in 1956, this institution was once again renamed the 'National Institute of Arts' and it was taken under the purview of the Ministry of Education and converted into three schools, namely, the School of Art and sculpture, School of Music and School of Dancing and Ballet.
 All schools came under the administration of Dr Stanley Abeysinghe, Dr Lionel Edirisinghe and Dr S. Panibharatha respectively.

 As a result of the first university Act of 1972, the institution became known as the Institute of Aesthetic studies and got affiliated with the University of Ceylon in 1974.
 The Institute had 03 Schools and an Academy, namely: The School of Art and Sculpture, the School of Music and School of Dancing and Ballet, and the Ramanathan Academy of Jaffna.
 In 1975, the Ramanathan Academy became affiliated with the University of Jaffna.

 For the first time, in 1978, 63 students were awarded the Bachelor of Arts degree.
 Consequently, the restructuring of the University System in Sri Lanka brought about the affiliation of this Institute to the University of Kelaniya in 1980.